-While I could write a entire thesis and not cover the effects of all these on coral reefs, the basics are that coral bleaching is increasing globally as a result of the sudden warming of water beyond which corals can reasonably handle, causing them to lose their nutrients and turn white while over-fishing itself decimates reef fish populations in many parts of the world.
+While I could write an entire thesis and not cover the effects of all these on coral reefs, the basics are that coral bleaching is increasing globally as a result of the sudden warming of water beyond which corals can reasonably handle.
+This causes corals to lose their nutrients and turn white while over-fishing itself decimates reef fish populations in many parts of the world.

 The Three Types of Key West Snorkeling Tours

-The final option – and of course the best best in my opinion – is to go with a eco-tourism provider who follows sustainable business practices.
-This way you can be ensured a great experience on the reef, a passionate guide and crew (since they are not in it for the money – or they would convert to a cattle cruise!), a unique experience.
+The final option – and the best, in my opinion – is to go with an eco-tourism provider who follows sustainable business practices.
+This way, you can be ensured a great experience on the reef, a passionate guide and crew (since they are not in it for the money or they would convert to a cattle cruise!) and a unique experience.

 Why You Should Choose Namaste Eco Excursions For Key West Reef Snorkeling

-He is the kind of guy that once you get him started he just wont stop… And that is a great thing as not only did we get to see plenty of rare and bizarre wildlife thanks to his’ luck’, we also learnt plenty about coral reef ecology and reef etiquette and as a life-long diver I am a bit embarrassed to say I didn’t know over half of what he told me!
+He is the kind of guy that once you get him started, he just won’t stop… And that is an excellent thing as not only did we get to see plenty of rare and bizarre wildlife thanks to his’ luck,’ we also learned plenty about coral reef ecology and reef etiquette.
+As a life-long diver, I am a bit embarrassed to say I didn’t know over half of what he told me!

 Not an easy task to become certified by any means, but when it comes to sustainable tourism, you will soon see that Namaste doesn’t just pay lip-service through green-washing but are the real deal.
-Their boat – a New England lobster boat built to handle any conditions – uses bio-diesel to power it’s engine, does not require external power thanks to on-board solar panels and has on-board tanks to hold any toilet waste.
+Their boat – a New England lobster boat built to handle any conditions – uses bio-diesel to power its engine, does not require external power thanks to onboard solar panels, and has onboard tanks to hold any toilet waste.

-Not only will you enjoy a day in the sun surrounded by turquoise waters, but you will normally get two snorkeling tours – each at a different location – on your trip, generally for as much time as you can handle.
-With a staff ratio of 3 to 1, if you’re not a confident swimmer there will be someone around to assist at all times – no prior snorkeling experience is needed, so don’t but put off by that!
+Not only will you enjoy a day in the sun surrounded by turquoise waters, but you will generally get two snorkeling tours – each at a different location – on your trip, usually for as much time as you can handle.
+With a staff ratio of 3 to 1, if you’re not a confident swimmer, there will be someone around to assist at all times – no prior snorkeling experience is needed, so don’t but put off by that!